jnguyening/AirBnBExcelProject/README.md

 - How does customer behavior change over time within different cohorts?

 This project focuses on implementing retention cohort analysis using SQL on customer data.

+## Note

+The Dashboard for this project can be found on my Tableau Public Profile, found here: https://public.tableau.com/app/profile/john.nguyen3007#!/?newProfile=&activeTab=0